If you’re the proud owner of a wood burner, you might be wondering if you need a log burner fan?

 Stove fans can come in a variety of designs and generally have either 2, 3, 4 or 5 blades to help circulate the air more evenly.

-Is a log burner fan worth it?
+Do log burner fans work?
+Are they worth it?

 You’ve more than likely paid a sizeable chunk of money for your log burner, so you’ll be wanting to make the absolute most out of it.